tkdaj/react-validated-form/README.md

 ```

 Once you have done that you can access the function using the ref.
 For example:
-`this.myFormRef.current.getFormData()`
+`this.myFormRef.current.getFormData()` or `this.myFormRef.current.resetFormSubmitted()`

 ## Using With Redux

-Since all of the form data is stored inside redux with this component, there is no publicly
+Since all of the form data is stored inside redux with this component, there is no need for
-accessible `getFormData` function as shown in the "Using Without Redux" section above.
+an accessible `getFormData` function as shown in the "Using Without Redux" section above, but
+`resetFormSubmitted` is still publicly available.
+In order to access it use a ref as shown
-For simplicity, all forms are stored inside redux under the name: validatedForms.
+in the instructions above under "Using Without Redux".
+For simplicity, all forms are stored
-If you want to get data from a form it will be `validatedForms.myFormName` where `myFormName`
+inside redux under the name: validatedForms.
+If you want to get data from a form it will be
-is the name of one of your `ValidatedReduxForm`s.
-The only boilerplate you need to do to
+`validatedForms.myFormName` where `myFormName` is the name of one of your `ValidatedReduxForm`s.
-set this up other than using the component is:
+The only boilerplate you need to do to set this up other than using the component is:

 ```typescript
 import { validatedForms } from '@tkdaj/react-validated-form';